fastxt/fastxt/README.md

 # Fastxt
 [fastxt.app](https://fastxt.app)

-A cross-platform tool to save and sync your txt in local SQLite database without going through any centralized service.
+Fastxt, as a sister project to [Local Native](https://localnative.app), with very similar design and toolchain, is a decentralized cross-platform application to save and sync your txt in local SQLite database without going through any centralized service.

 # Videos
 [Local Native YouTube Channel](https://www.youtube.com/channel/UCO3qFIyK0eSmqvMknsslWRw)